 Management: He was advised to go to an emergency department immediately.
 He declined and left initially due to minimal symptoms.
 I called him an hour later and advised him to go an emergency department again.
 He listened to his friend and finally came in to get the referral and went to an emergency department.
 He had a scan of his brain and immediately diagnosed with a mandarin size brain tumor in his frontal lobe.
 He had a brain surgery 2 days later and then another brain surgery 2 days after.

 Outcome: He survived the surgeries and fully recovered after a few months.

-Guide: Any changes of vision can be caused by eye and/or visual pathway disorders, such as dry eyes, cataracts, macular, retinal, optic nerve and brain disorders, such as brain tumors.
+Guide: Any changes of vision, even minimal, can be caused by eye and/or visual pathway disorders, such as dry eyes, cataracts, macular, retinal, optic nerve and brain disorders, such as brain tumors.